The Project

 The goal of the project is:

-• To appreciate people in film and TV with portraits and casual interviews.
+To showcase people in film and TV with portraits and casual interviews.

-• To pass on insight, whether job-specific or telling the varying routes into the industry; to share stories, identities, creative musings.
+To pass on insight: whether job-specific or the varying routes into the industry; to share stories, creative musings.

-• To provide all too commonly camera-shy people nice photos for crew listings, aunts and more while keeping the editor busy during any quiet.
+To provide all too ironically camera-shy people nice photos for crew listings, aunts and more while keeping the editor busy during quiet.

 The Cost

-While I’m building my career (and for the time being) - being featured is free.
+For the time being, being featured is free.

 The Process

 1. Think about what you might have to say, ask any questions and we’ll then plan a location.
-We can improvise with what’s available and realistic.
+We can improvise with what’s available/realistic.

-These can be public spaces, places of work and/or in the company of friends.
+These can be public spaces, places of work etc.

 2. Meet and chat for a bit, interview, then photograph.

-3. I’ll transcribe any recorded audio and will assemble the post, sometimes paraphrasing but always looking for your OK - for the final post.
+3. I’ll transcribe any recorded audio and will assemble the post, sometimes paraphrasing to make it flow but always asking for your OK.

-Once photos are back from the lab/uploaded, I’ll ask you which ones you’re happy with.
+Once analog photos come back from the lab, or digital photos are uploaded, I’ll ask you which ones you’re happy with.

 4. The post will go live and I’ll send you the photos for you to use: whether crew directories, personal websites/IG posts, fridge magnets for your nan.